What can we dig up for you?

 Learn MoreAspirin is a commonly used over the counter nonsteroidal anti-inflammatory drug (NSAID) and is used to treat fever, pain, inflammation (swelling), and clotting disorders in humans.
 Aspirin poisoning occurs when a cat ingests a toxic dose of aspirin, either through misuse or accidentally.
 Clinical signs depend on how much aspirin was eaten.
 Treatment for aspirin poisoning depends on how quickly the cat is seen by the veterinarian.

 Learn MoreArsenic poisoning is the accidental ingestion, skin contact, or inhalation of products containing a toxic dose of arsenic.
-The most common cause of arsenic poisoning in dogs is ingestion of ant baits that contain arsenic.
 Clinical signs can include abdominal pain, salivation, vomiting, diarrhea, staggering, weakness, rapid weak pulse, lethargy, low body temperature, collapse, and death.
 Supportive therapy is a crucial part of treating arsenic poisoning.

 Learn MoreA transfusion reaction is a medical reaction that occurs in response to a blood transfusion.
 Many transfusion reactions occur acutely, within seconds of starting the transfusion up to 48 hours post-transfusion.
 In other cases, however, transfusion reactions may be delayed.
 In many cases, a transfusion reaction can be diagnosed based on clinical signs alone.
 Your veterinarian will then administer medications specific to the type of reaction that your cat is experiencing.